KristiBischoff/Mars-Data-ETL-and-Dashboard/README.md

 * Visited the USGS Astrogeology site [here](https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars) to obtain high resolution images for each of Mar's hemispheres.

-## MongoDB and Flask Application
+## Loading the data in MongoDB and creation of a Flask Application

-Used MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.
+The scraped and transformed data was loaded into MongoDB.
+Used Flask templating, HTML, and CSS code to create a new HTML page that displays all of the information that was scraped from the URLs above.

 ## Application Screenshot